How to use Claude Code as a marketer?

 This section is the one I’m writing about while you’re reading the output.
 Bit recursive, sorry.
 The skill that produced this post follows ten steps, all running inside a Claude Code conversation with my input where it matters:

-10. Human takes the wheel.
+- Synopsis review.
+I’ve been involved the whole way through, but this is where I really dig in.
 I interrogate the synopsis section by section.
 Is the angle right, does it sound like me, what would I add from lived experience, and what’s missing?
 This step alone often takes longer than the previous nine combined, and it’s the most important.

 The skill doesn’t stop at drafting.
 After the human review, the writing pass uses the synopsis, the author profile (more on those in a second), and our internal SEO and GEO checklist.
 The result enters the publishing flow, which is itself a Claude Code skill that runs the optimisation checklist over every blog before it goes live.
 Headings, meta descriptions, structured data, internal linking, image alt text, and the lot.
 SEO veterans already know this is checklist-shaped work.
 Tools like Yoast literally tell you what they’re looking for.
 The skill just runs the checklist consistently.

 My answer is two editorial mechanisms baked into the skill.
 The first is author profiles.
 A separate skill that uses research, internal documents, and 1:1 interviews to capture how an author actually speaks, their career, the problems they solve, and the things they would never say.
 The author profile is what makes AI content sound like a person rather than a model.
-The second is editorial review steps at two stages: at synopsis (this is exactly the step that just happened to this post) and at final review.
+The second is editorial review steps at two stages: at synopsis and at final review (both of which just happened to this post).
 The job at both stages is to find wooden, AI-style explanations and replace them with personable, lived experience.
 AI can write words.
 The hard bit is can AI write the right words.
 Iteration and feedback loops are how that happens.

 Want help building something like this?